Aruvi-B/wifi/README.md

-# Arduino Flip-Flop LED Project
+# Wifi scanning using ESP32

 ## Overview
 This project demonstrates a simple wifi scanning tool is a user-friendly application designed to detect, and display available WiFi networks.